Minneapolis City Council members, police chief clash over plan for outside police help

 "We can go back and forth on the $185 million but that is not stopping the bloodshed that is occurring every day in our city," the chief said.

-He noted that roughly 90% of the department's budget goes toward officers' salaries and benefits.
+He noted that about 90% of the department's budget goes toward officers' salaries and benefits.

 The chief told Fletcher that, if he had a better idea, he should share it.
 "If you choose to say no to these victims of crime, then please stand by that," Arradondo said.

-Council Member Jeremiah Ellison said he thought it was "bull — " and "insincere" to frame the discussion as if council members who opposed the extra patrols didn't care about crime victims.
+Council Member Jeremiah Ellison said he thought it was "bull [expletive]" and "insincere" to frame the discussion as if council members who opposed the extra patrols didn't care about crime victims.

 "What I'm hearing is that we don't have to put together a strategy.
 We don't have to put together a plan.
 We don't need to provide any budget transparency.
 'Shut up and pay us,' " Ellison said.

-Mayor Jacob Frey jumped in to support the chief, saying he felt he had worked hard to be transparent and to try to come up with a proposal to address the shortage.
+Mayor Jacob Frey jumped in to support the chief, saying he felt that he'd worked hard to be transparent and to come up with a workable proposal.

 "We can't go off on staff when we don't like their recommendations," the mayor said.